-Technically, SEO is indivisible from a strong content marketing strategy.
+Technically, SEO is indivisible from a strong content marketing plan.
 SEO ultimately informs your content, guides it, and dictates how successful or unsuccessful it will be.

 Because SEO is the process of optimizing your pages/content so that the user experience improves and your website ranks higher on Google.

 It’s only by taking into account SEO (and all its ranking factors including keywords, bounce rate, and user experience) that you can create content that offers value to the end-user, hence pleases Google.

 Technical SEO research and implementation allow you to understand your target audience and what they want to see from your content, both in terms of the questions it answers, how helpful it is, and the way it appears on-site.